 The burden of polluted air is not equally shared.

-How to Reduce Particulate Matter in Your Home
+How to Protect Against Particulate Matter

 The most effective way to improve air quality in your home is to ventilate with clean, outdoor air.
 Outdoor air has 2 to 5 times fewer pollutants than indoor air.
 Opening your doors and windows for 15 minutes each day can reduce indoor pollutants by bringing in cleaner, outdoor air to mix with the more polluted indoor air.
 However, opening your doors and windows is not recommended on days with poor outdoor air quality, if you live close to busy highways, if there is a wildfire nearby, or factories with high emissions.